CORSMAL/CHOC-renderer/README.md

 ## Enquiries, Question and Comments <a name="enquiries-question-and-comments"></a>

-If you have any further enquiries, question, or comments, or you would like to file a bug report or a feature request, use the Github issue tracker or send an email to corsmal-challenge@qmul.ac.uk or eey138@qmul.ac.uk.
+If you have any further enquiries, question, or comments, or you would like to file a bug report or a feature request, use the Github issue tracker or send an email to corsmal-challenge@qmul.ac.uk.

 ## Licence <a name="license"></a>